brick-js/brick.js/README.md

 ### Minimal Usage

-Install brick.js as well as a template engine:
+Install brick.js and brick-hbs(Handlebars Template Engine, you may have a choice here, see below):

 ```bash
 npm install --save brick.js brick-hbs